All Episodes

 The rest blame the Republicans.

-And the bottom line is this no matter what the Republicans do, they're going to get the blame.
+And the bottom line is this, no matter what the Republicans do, they're going to get the blame.

-Etched in stone.
+That's written, etched in stone.

 The media templates and narratives are written.